 Emergency Notice | Although we are in the midst of a global epidemic, we want to assure our current and inquiring clients that we are working diligently while taking all necessary and precautionary steps to ensure the safety and health of our WKW staff. ***Please note that we offer virtual meetings.***

 Injury Attorneys | Restoring LivesTM

-Probably the least surprising finding is that collisions are most common during the weekday afternoon rush.
+Probably the least surprising finding is that collisions are most common on weekday afternoons during rush hour (3:00–5:59 pm).
 Drivers at these times are often stressed and rushed, two factors that can lead to negligent driving habits.
 Factors such as following too closely, passing incorrectly, and speeding tend to peak at these times.
 Driving defensively in the evening rush can help you avoid harm.

-December tends to have the most crashes.
+Late fall and winter tend to have the most crashes—specifically October, November, and January.
 Factors include the additional hours of darkness compared to summer months and increased holiday chaos.

 Of course, weather plays a role as well.
-In the Midwest, December generally brings snow and ice, both of which can lead to poor driving directions.
-Also, drivers tend to be out of practice in December when it comes to driving in winter weather, since the season is just beginning, so accidents naturally become more common.
+In the Midwest, winter generally brings snow and ice, both of which can lead to poor driving directions.
+Also, drivers tend to be out of practice when it comes to driving in winter weather, since the season is just beginning, so accidents naturally become more common.

 If you or a loved one have been injured as a result of a car accident, you are urged to contact the attorneys of Wilson Kehoe Winingham.
 An Indianapolis car accident lawyer from WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.